 Hato is (/written as):

 He crossplays a fujoshi to be part of the charmed circle of fans.
 His conflicts over reading BL and his fear of being rejected and shamed again leads him to panicked fugue states wherein he offers “gifts” to the fujoshi social when he feels that his position is endangered.
 First he offers the possibility of shipping himself as a male seme to Madarame’s sou-uke.
 This causes distress and threatens his position in the group.
 Then he gives the circle the “gift” of his drawing potential, if they help him to unlock it.
 He cannot draw a full narrative, only clench scenes.
 The work is an amazing copy of Kaminaga’s, so he needs support to find his own unique style.
 Finally he must wear women’s clothes, or at least underwear when drawing.
-Boy-drawn BL might be too jarring to the circle – this blunts the shock, while retaining some shred of female exclusivity in the ritual production of fujoshi fan-made material.
+Boy-drawn BL might be too jarring to the circle – this blunts the internal contradiction, while retaining some shred of female exclusivity in the ritual production of fujoshi fan-made material.

 His latest gift, the creation of Nadeshiko no Genshiken again offers a shipping fantasy/ possibility as a candidate in the Mada harem: a demure, passive ultra-feminine character, erroneously conflated with the josou/ otokonoko (trap) genre.
 The story that he believes that Madarame has an interest in these provides sufficient cover.
 As the rest of the harem is mostly composed of peripheral Genshiken affiliates, the circle is not threatened.
 (Sue really doesn’t belong and has denied membership in the harem, but as magical outlander girl she can claim observer status.
 This begs the peripheral question: how much could Sue blab?
 Harem dinner reports?
 The secret stash of Mada x Hato-chan drawings?)